13rac1/Minecraft-Water-Erosion/README.md

 # Water Erosion for Minecraft

-Erosion brings water to life in Minecraft.
+**Water Erosion makes the world evolve with streams and waterfalls.**

-Worlds evolve with creeks, streams, and waterfalls as time progresses.
-Water flows may change direction or even stop as the water erodes to stone.
+Find Forest brooks and Mountain creeks during your explorations.
+Dirt and sand wash away to deepen the stream bed and cut banks into the environment.
+The landscapes become more diverse and unique.
+Pass through a dry Desert valley one day and find it flooded the next.
+A stream may even change direction to dry up the original flow.

 ## Features